 Police cars: In the USA, classic police cars remained sedans for a long time — Ford Crown Victoria, Chevrolet Impala.

-Symbol of status: In many countries, a sedan is a sign of respectability.
+Status symbol: In many countries, a sedan is a sign of respectability.
 For example, in China, sedans prevail over hatchbacks due to perceptions of status.

 Electric sedans: Modern electric vehicles, such as Tesla Model S, are also produced in sedan body style, maintaining the popularity of the form factor in the new era.